Here is a list of our most common questions regarding Student Finance:

 8. I am looking to withdraw from my course, how will this affect my student funding?

-Please view our section on Looking to suspend, transfer or withdraw? for more information.
+Please view our section on Looking to interrupt, transfer or withdraw?

 9. When do I have to repay my student loan?